Lokkhi Kakima Superstar

-Lokkhi Kakima Superstar is a 2022 Indian Bengali Language Drama television series which is broadcast on Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5 even before TV telecast.
+Lokkhi Kakima Superstar is a 2022 Indian Bengali Language Drama television series broadcast on the Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5 even before it's TV telecast.
 It stars Aparajita Auddy and Debshankar Haldar in the lead roles.
 It also stars Sharly Modak and Souvik Banerjee in parallel lead roles.
 It was premiered on 14 February 2022.

 Plot

 Lokkhi (Bengali name for Lakshmi) is a vibrant middle-aged woman who runs a little shop, "Lokkhi Bhandar" to support her joint family.
 This business is her soul which gives her the joy and will to survive.
 Her trials and tribulations form the crux of the show.